choiv/Acronyms-and-Abbreviation-Expansion/README.md

 ## Contents
 1. **Related Work** - directory containing related work (papers, articles, journals)
+1. **Sample_LCS** - directory containing source code for LCS implementation and a sample text file to run it with
 1. **README.md** - contains content of repository and background on the topic

 ## Background Information